SneakyFish5/secret-agent/website/docs/Overview/BasicConcepts.md

 - screen details
 - 100s more

-Node: IP addresses are set through UpstreamProxy.
+Node: IP addresses are set through upstreamProxyUrl on each Agent.

 ## The DOM Has Finally Been Awaited